 Removing a note from the Notes folder—either by deleting it or moving it to a mail folder—also removes it from Google Drive and your other Outlook clients.
 Moving a subfolder from an non-Notes branch back to the Notes sub-tree creates a new folder in Drive, but its content is not synced.

 - Leave Docs as private, plain-text.
-Each note that syncs with Google Apps appears as a plain-text file in Google Drive that only you can view.
+Each note that syncs with G Suite appears as a plain-text file in Google Drive that only you can view.
 If you use Google Drive to share this file with others or convert it to a web-based Google document format (such as Docs, Sheets, or Slides), the note no longer syncs with Outlook and is removed from all your Outlook clients.
 Learn more

 - Outlook folders appear as folders in Google Drive.
 A Notes folder created in Outlook appears as a folder in Google Drive, and vice versa.
 However, a folder must have at least one note in it (or folder containing a note) to also synchronize with other Outlook clients.